-Heard about kefir, but unsure about where to start?
-Here’s everything you need to know about this healthy fermented milk drink which is incredibly easy to make at home and is far cheaper than buying ready made.
+Heard about milk kefir, but unsure about where to start?
+Here’s everything you need to know about this healthy fermented milk drink.
+It’s very easy to make at home; far cheaper than buying ready made.
 Keto friendly also.

 What is kefir?

 Milk kefir is a cultured, fermented milk.
 It’s a little like drinking yogurt, but tends to be slightly sour and can be a tiny bit fizzy.
 If you like yogurt and drinking yogurt, try kefir.

 It’s made with regular milk, but has a thick and creamy consistency, about the same as double (or heavy) cream.

 I’ve got some suggestions below for ways to use kefir in recipes, but you can also gain the probiotic benefits from drinking it.
 I suggest that you start slowly, with a small glass or so, to see how you get on (too much too soon can cause a tummy upset – give yourself time to adjust), before drinking larger quantities.

 How is kefir made?
 What are kefir grains?

 Milk kefir is made by adding kefir grains to milk, and allowing fermentation to happen.

 Kefir grains range from the size of grains of sand to rice; and combine into blobs about a few centimetres across that resemble cauliflower florets.
 They are white to cream coloured.